English society: Religion

 Historians have emphasized the importance of religion, including the domination of the Anglican establishment.
 The Act of Toleration 1689 granted rights of free religious worship to the non-conformist Protestant sects which had emerged during the Civil War.
 Baptists, Congregationalists, Methodists, and Quakers were all allowed to pray freely.
 These groups took the opportunity of the expanding empire and set up in the Thirteen Colonies, where they expanded rapidly after the First Great Awakening.

 In response to the religious and moral apathy of the common people, Methodist preachers set up societies divided into classes—intimate meetings where individuals were encouraged to confess their sins to one another and to build each other up.
 They also took part in love feasts which allowed for the sharing of testimony and mutual surveillance of moral behavior.
 The success of Methodist revivals in reaching the poor and working classes concentrated their attention on spiritual goals rather than political grievances.

 Cultural history

 Scholars have recently been moving toward cultural history rather than social history.
 The language and self images of people are the chief targets of cultural studies.
 Of special importance is the concept of an emerging consumer society.
 Studies of middle- and upper-class manners, tastes, and fashions have proliferated, along with studies of gender, national, and racial identities.

+Women in Georgian Society

+Scholars stress that in the 18th Century, nobility found importance in open handed hospitality, and that it was crucial for the maintenance and social credibility of the nobles.
+“A true English hospitality” became expected, making the mistress of the house an incredibly important role.

+The elite hostess may sit at the head of her dining table, a tradition which reaches back to the Sixteenth Century and survived to the Nineteenth.
+The idea became that the home was a refuge for social interaction from the public world.

+The new social world also meant women were operating with politeness, which had directly opposed their former absolutely hospitable ways of the medieval period since polite activities allowed for the social distancing between the “elite” and “poor” social classes.

+Dining rooms and parlours became spaces for cultural conversations between men and women.
+While women were never allowed to fully participate in the conversation, having a presence in these debates at all allowed them to be refined as individuals capable of taking part in the world of conversation.

+This new attitude of politeness brought some progress, it was one that extended only to those of the higher social classes, those who could be described as gentlemen and gentlewomen- which also came with expectations.
+Gentlewomen were expected to be calm, have graceful control, prepared to treat others (depending on their social status), be clean, have nice table manners, and be able to divert a conversation.
+Every woman, however, no matter their status, was expected to be modest and chaste.